jianzhong123/KG-CLDDI/README.md

 ## Running the code

+For multi-label DDI prediction, in the ./multilabel folder; for multi-class DDI prediction, in the ./multiclass folder.
+Parameters are already set in the code files.
 You can run the following command to re-implement our work:

-For multi-label DDI prediction, in the ./multilabel folder; for multi-class DDI prediction, in the ./multiclass folder:

 * > python main.py

 ## Contact

 If you have any questions or suggestions with the code, please let us know.
 Contact Zhong Jian at jianzhong@csu.edu.cn